DoSomething/user-api/documentation/customer-io.md

 # Customer.io

-We integrate with Customer.io to send transactional and promotional messaging to members.
+We integrate with Customer.io to send transactional and promotional messaging to DoSomething members.

+Historically, we've maintained a Customer.io profile for every DoSomething member (a.k.a.
+Northstar user).
+We're [currently working on changing this](https://www.pivotaltracker.com/epic/show/4721712) so that we only maintain profiles for active members who are subscribed to receive email and/or SMS promotional messaging.

 ## Track API